orgua/OneWireHub/README.md

 - **DS2450 (0x20) 4 channel A/D**
 - **DS2501 (0x11, 0x91) 512bit EEPROM** (use DS2502 with different family code)
 - **DS2502 (0x09, 0x89) 1kbit EEPROM, Add Only Memory** (also known as DS1982, same FC)
+- DS2503 (0x13) 4kbit EEPROM, Add Only Memory (also known as DS1983, same FC)
+- DS2505 (0x0B) 16kbit EEPROM, Add Only Memory (also known as DS1985, same FC)
+- DS2506 (0x0F) 64kbit EEPROM, Add Only Memory (also known as DS1986, same FC)
 - **DS2890 (0x2C) Single channel digital potentiometer - extended to 1-4 CH**
 - Dell Power Supply (use DS2502 with family code set to 0x28)